jraymondt/badgers-rift/src/content/blog/2025/the-art-life.md

 ---
 title: David Lynch has dropped his meat space vehicle
-description: I wonder if he will take another, keep an eye out for another David Bowie / Lynch project we won't recognise
+description: I wonder if he will take another, keep an eye out for another David Bowie / Lynch project we won't recognise- exploring the mortality of genius and the art that outlives us.
 pubDate: 2025-01-20
 heroImage: '/img/2025/david.lynch.png'
 tags: